AttorneyOnline/docs/AO Documentation/docs/authoring/theme documentation/Overview.md

 ### Subthemes and Parent Themes

-Added in 2.9.1, it's now possible for themes to inherit elements from other themes. `Subthemes` are when the theme has slight edits to them that
+Added in 2.9.1, it's now possible for themes to inherit elements from other themes.

+`Subthemes` are when the theme has (comparatively) edits made to them (
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI5NDYzNzEzOSwtMTc2NTYxNzkwOCwxNz
+eyJoaXN0b3J5IjpbLTc0MjgwNTE4MSwtMTc2NTYxNzkwOCwxNz
 Q0MzEwODM1XX0=
 -->